-To complete training on how to stay safe online
+Completing training on how to stay safe online.

-To meet each half term to discuss key issues
+Meeting each half term to discuss key issues.

-To create promotion material such as leaflets and posters
+Creating promotion material such as leaflets and posters.

 Launching in September 2015, the Childnet Digital Leaders Programme aims to empower young people to champion digital citizenship and digital creativity within their schools and to educate their peers, parents and teachers about staying safe online.

 Four pupils in year 4 and 5 have trained to become Digital Leaders after joining an innovative new internet safety programme from a UK charity, Childnet International.

 By signing up to the programme Southwold have joined an exciting online community, where we will access training and support from Childnet’s expert team, record achievements, and collaborate and share inspiration with schools across the UK.
 Now that they have completed the training, these pupils have become ‘digital leaders’, delivering impactful e-safety messages in school throughout the year through providing training, resources and activities.